• Skip to primary navigation

 Make the garlic butter: While the potatoes are cooking, melt butter in a small frying pan over low heat.
 Once completely melted, add minced garlic and cook for an additional minute.
 Remove from heat.

-melted butter with minced garlic in a small frying pan.
+Making garlic butter in a small frying pan.

 Drain and mash potatoes: After potatoes have finished cooking, drain completely and return potatoes to the pot.
 Pour in garlic butter and half & half, and mash potatoes until well combined and mashed to your desired consistency.